Ron LaPointe

-Ronald Arthur LaPointe (born February 28, 1957 in Framingham, Massachusetts) is a former professional American football player.
-He played tight end in the National Football League for two seasons; one each with the Baltimore Colts and the Oakland Raiders.
-He played collegiately at Penn State University.
+Ronald Arthur LaPointe (born February 28, 1957) is an American former professional football player.
+He played tight end in the National Football League (NFL) for two seasons; one each with the Baltimore Colts and the Oakland Raiders.
+He played college football for the Penn State Nittany Lions.

+Early life

-LaPointe was a multi-sport athlete at Holliston High School, in Holliston, Massachusetts, where he played American football, basketball, and baseball.
+LaPointe was a multi-sport athlete at Holliston High School, in Holliston, Massachusetts, where he played football, basketball, and baseball.
 In an era with few restrictions on player contact from college recruiters, LaPointe was reportedly pursued by more than 50 colleges, including such football powerhouses as Tennessee, Ohio State, Penn State, Boston College, Oklahoma State, and Syracuse.